Annan has flown to Iran for talks with the main regional ally of Damascus.

 Opponents of Assad invited to Moscow for talks insisted that the political dialogue Annan is trying to initiate must start with a change at the top – a position that Russia rejects, and Annan's plan does not specify.

 "The transition period must begin with Assad's departure," said Samir Aita, representative of the opposition Democratic Syria Foundation.
+"A national government must be created, and in order to do that, an all-Syrian national conference, where all representatives of the Syrian population would express their opinions, needs to take place."

 Anti-Assad activists in Syria reported army shelling and clashes with rebels on Monday in Deir al-Zor, Deraa, Homs, Aleppo and a neighbourhood of Damascus.
 Residents reported the sound of gunfire in the capital.
 An activist website said over 100 Syrians had been killed on Sunday, most of them civilians.